Hawkeye TV series on Disney+ release date - cast, latest news and more

 — Big Boss (@LordBalvin) November 12, 2019

-However, in November 2019, Steinfeld told RadioTimes.com that she might not be able to take on the part after all.

-“That’s not something that’s necessarily happening,” Steinfeld told us when asked if she’s prepping for her Marvel Cinematic Universe debut.
-“We’re going to wait and find out, I guess.”

-Notably, Kate is a different character from the girl Clint trained in Avengers: Endgame, who was his daughter Lila Barton (played by the daughter of director Joe Russo, Ava).
+Notably, Kate is a different character from the girl Clint trained in Avengers: Endgame, that being his daughter Lila Barton (played by Ava Russo).

-It’s expected that Linda Cardellini, who played Clint’s wife Laura in the Marvel films, will make an appearance, but this isn’t yet confirmed.
+Why is Clint taking time away from his family after fighting so hard to get them back?
+That’s a question the writers will have to work out themselves, as Hawkeye is not actually a family man in the original comics.

+Florence Pugh will reprise her Black Widow role as Yelena Belova for the Hawkeye series, suggesting that she could take the place of the late Natasha Romanoff (Scarlett Johansson) going forward.

 Who is directing Hawkeye?